 …Never mind.

-The instant that third-rate bastard dragged my name into it, every bit of carefully constructed reasoning evaporated.
+The second that third-rate bastard dragged my name into it, every bit of my carefully built reasoning vanished.

 I stepped forward.